List of The O.C. characters: Renee Wheeler

 Renee Wheeler once had an affair with Caleb Nichol which led to her having a child, Lindsay Gardner.
 Caleb continues to pay her money and the DA misunderstand that, thinking that Caleb is bribing Renee for a building permit, for which Caleb is arrested ("The New Era").
 Sandy figures out that the reason Caleb pays Renee is that she is the mother of his illegitimate child ("The SnO.C.").

 Caleb admits to having had an affair so he will be released from prison but the news angers his daughter, Kirsten Cohen ("The Chrismukkah That Almost Wasn't").
 Renee later returns, asking Ryan Atwood to help her stop Caleb from adopting Lindsay as Caleb wants a paternity test and Renee isn't sure if Caleb really is Lindsay's father ("The Test").
 The test results confirm Caleb's paternity but Lindsay ultimately decides that she doesn't want Caleb to adopt her because of how he treats her and she and her mother leave Newport for Chicago ("The Rainy Day Women").

 Rebecca Bloom

 Rebecca Bloom is an ex-girlfriend of Sandy Cohen played by Kim Delaney, who is described as Sandy's "love of [his] life" by Kirsten Cohen.
 Twenty years ago, she was accused of burning down a lab and killing a man in the fire.
 Rebecca denies that and claims that she fled the site because she did not want to testify against her friends.
-Her father, Max, asks his former student Sandy to find Rebecca, as he is dying and wants to see his only daughter one last time before passing away.
+Her father, Max, asks his former student Sandy to find Rebecca, as he is dying and wants to see his only daughter one last time before dying.
 Rebecca shows up, and Max asks Sandy to clear her name; soon after this, he dies.
 Sandy continues to assist Rebecca, thus placing his marriage in jeopardy.
 Sandy and Rebecca finally realize that their love was a thing of the past, and Rebecca flees yet again.